TefiC/project4-build-it-bigger/README.md

 * Configured a multi project build to compile the libraries and app.
 * Used the Gradle App Engine plugin to deploy a backend.
 * Configured an integration test suite that runs against the local App Engine development server.

-## Gradle Tasks

-- There are **four custom Gradle tasks** on the build.gradle file on the project's root directory.

-    - **runAllConnectedTests**: runs all the connected tests by fetching the necessary data from a local server.
-    - **startAppEngine** : starts the local server that will provide the data.
-    - **runTests**: runs the connected tests for each corresponding flavor.
-    - **stopAppEngine**: stops the local server.

 ## Attributions